 29 Describe the trial process.

-It is important to note that in Dutch litigation no such thing as a trial (a hearing in which all evidence is presented to the court, followed by a final decision) exists.
+In Dutch litigation, no such thing as a trial (a hearing in which all evidence is presented to the court, followed by a final decision) exists.

 30 How is evidence given or admitted at trial?

 Evidence may in principle be presented in any form (Article 152 DCCP).
-Usually, evidence is presented by submitting documents, hearing witnesses and/or submitting expert testimonies.
+Usually, evidence is presented by submitting documents, hearing witnesses or submitting expert testimonies.

 31 Are experts used in private antitrust litigation in your country?
 If so, what types of experts, how are they used, and by whom are they chosen or appointed?

 In the course of court proceedings, the court can appoint experts, either ex officio or at the request of a party (Article 194 DCCP).
 Experts may advise on any aspect relevant to the proceedings; for example, causation or the evaluation of damages.
 Before court proceedings are under way, a party can request that the court allows preliminary expert advice on a certain issue (Article 202 DCCP).
 In addition, each party is free to file opinions of its own experts.
 However, such opinions are considered as coming from party experts.
 If there are conflicting opinions of the party experts, the court usually appoints its own experts.
 If the court decides to appoint an expert, it will firstly consult the parties about the expert to be appointed and the questions to be raised.